meditationstuff/protocol_1/main.txt.md

 * End Interlude
 * https://slatestarcodex.com/2020/06/01/book-review-origin-of-consciousness-in-the-breakdown-of-the-bicameral-mind/
 * Wilber, Ken.
 The Religion of Tomorrow: A Vision for the Future of the Great Traditions-More Inclusive, More Comprehensive, More Complete.
 Shambhala Publications, 2017.
+* Sun, Chen Lee.
+Laozi's Daodejing--From Philosophical and Hermeneutical Perspectives: The English and Chinese Translations Based on Laozi’S Original Daoism. iUniverse, 2011.
+* Kugel, James L. The Great Shift: Encountering God in Biblical Times.
+Houghton Mifflin Harcourt, 2017.
+* Abram, David.
+The spell of the sensuous: Perception and language in a more-than-human world.
+Vintage, 2012.